jaspector

 Monday through Friday, 8:00 am to noon and 1:00 pm to 4:00 pm

-Typical inspection sequence: Permit issuance identifies required inspections, then applicant schedules them with the office.
+Typical sequence: Permit issuance identifies required inspections, then applicant schedules them with the office.

 Permit required for porches, roofs, decks, sheds, garages, pole barns, homes, signs, and more.

+Not all construction work requires a permit in unincorporated Blackford County, IN.
 The following work is generally exempt: Interior remodeling; Prefab shed exception: no inspections required; only site location is needed.
 Note: Fence work is not described as a permit trigger on the county FAQ, but fences must meet ordinance guidelines and setback/vision rules.
+When in doubt, confirm with the local building department before starting work.